metehannguzel/design-patterns/README.md

 ## Factory Method Pattern

-  We have created a class file named RecipeFactory which includes a method named createRecipe to create recipes suddenly.
-Also, we have created a class file named Recipe to keep recipes’ specifications, getter and setter methods, and constructors.
+  I have created a class file named RecipeFactory which includes a method named createRecipe to create recipes suddenly.
+Also, I have created a class file named Recipe to keep recipes’ specifications, getter and setter methods, and constructors.

 ## Command Pattern

-  We have created an interface file named Command which includes execute and undo methods.
+  I have created an interface file named Command which includes execute and undo methods.
-Also, we have created a ModifyRecipeCommand class file which implements the Command interface and overrides its methods, and includes variables like recipe, oldName, newName, oldIngredients, newIngredients, etc. Also, we have created a class file named RecipeModificationInvoker which includes executeCommand and undoLastCommand methods, constructor, and commandHistory variable.
+Also, I have created a ModifyRecipeCommand class file which implements the Command interface and overrides its methods, and includes variables like recipe, oldName, newName, oldIngredients, newIngredients, etc. Also, I have created a class file named RecipeModificationInvoker which includes executeCommand and undoLastCommand methods, constructor, and commandHistory variable.

 ## Strategy Pattern

-  We have created an interface file named SearchStrategy which includes a method named search.
+  I have created an interface file named SearchStrategy which includes a method named search.
 Also, created three class files and these are SearchByCategoriesStrategy, SearchByIngredientsStrategy, SearchByTagsStrategy.
 These three files implement the SearchStrategy interface and override its search method.
-Lastly, we have created a class file named RecipeSearcher to set strategy via the setSearchStrategy method and to search recipes via the searchRecipes method.
+Lastly, I have created a class file named RecipeSearcher to set strategy via the setSearchStrategy method and to search recipes via the searchRecipes method.
 This file also includes a variable named searchStrategy to keep the search strategy.

 ## Observer Pattern

-  Firstly, we have created an interface file named RecipeRatingObserver which includes update method to update a recipe’s rating.
-Then, we have created two class files named RecipeRatingDisplay and RecipeRating.
+  Firstly, I have created an interface file named RecipeRatingObserver which includes update method to update a recipe’s rating.
+Then, I have created two class files named RecipeRatingDisplay and RecipeRating.
 RecipeRatingDisplay implements the RecipeRatingObserver interface and overrides its update method and includes a variable named recipeRating and a constructor.
 The other class RecipeRating includes two variables named observers and rating.
 Also, this class includes four methods